GeoPDF/raster2pdf-windowscore/README.md

 `docker run -it --rm -v "$(pwd)\assets\data:c:\app\data" raster2pdf c:\app\data\run.bat`

 ## Support
-If you need help with this sample open an issue here on github or email jbfreels@terragotech.com
+If you need help with this sample open an issue here on GitHub or email jbfreels@terragotech.com

-## licensing
+## Licensing
 By default, you'll get watermarks if you're unlicensed.
 Included is a `PUB4R.xml` containing the IP address to a concurrent license server.
 ```xml
 <?xml version="1.0" encoding="utf-8" standalone="yes" ?>